- Supports clinical assessment in pathological high bone turnover

-The ALPHA CrossLaps® (CTX-I) ELISA is an enzyme-linked immunosorbent assay for the quantification of non-isomerized fragments of C-terminal telopeptides of Type-I collagen (α CTX-I) in human urine.
-The ALPHA CrossLaps® (CTX-I) ELISA is intended for use as an indicator of degradation of non-isomerised bone collagen and may be used as an aid in the identification of skeletal metastases in patients with breast and prostate cancer.
-In addition, the ALPHA CrossLaps® (CTX-I) ELISA may be applied to humans as an aid in the diagnosis of Paget’s disease and the monitoring of anti-resorptive therapy in patients with Paget’s disease.
+The Alpha CrossLaps® (CTX-I) EIA is an enzyme-linked immunosorbent assay for the quantification of non-isomerized fragments of C-terminal telopeptides of Type-I collagen (α CTX-I) in human urine.
+Alpha CrossLaps® (CTX-I) EIA is intended for use as an indicator of degradation of non-isomerised bone collagen and may be used as an aid in the identification of skeletal metastases in patients with breast and prostate cancer.
+In addition, the Alpha CrossLaps® (CTX-I) EIA may be applied to humans as an aid in the diagnosis of Paget’s disease and the monitoring of anti-resorptive therapy in patients with Paget’s disease.

 Type I collagen accounts for more than 90% of the organic matrix of bone and is synthesised primarily in bone.
 During renewal of the skeleton, type I collagen is degraded, and small peptide fragments are excreted into the urine.
-These fragments can be measured by the ALPHA CrossLaps® (CTX-I) ELISA.
+These fragments can be measured by the Alpha CrossLaps® (CTX-I) EIA.

-The ALPHA CrossLaps® (CTX-I) ELISA is based on one highly specific monoclonal antibody against the amino acid sequence of EKAHDGGR.
-In order to obtain a specific signal in the ALPHA CrossLaps® (CTX-I) ELISA, two chains of EKAHDGGR must be cross linked.
+The Alpha CrossLaps® (CTX-I) EIA is based on one highly specific monoclonal antibody against the amino acid sequence of EKAHDGGR.
+In order to obtain a specific signal in the Alpha CrossLaps® (CTX-I) EIA, two chains of EKAHDGGR must be cross linked.

 Leeming DJ et al., The relative use of eight collagenous and noncollagenous markers for diagnosis of skeletal metastases in breast, prostate, or lung cancer patients.
 Cancer Epidemiol Biomarkers Prev.
 2006 Jan;15(1):32-8.